East End Temple, Congregation El Emet, was founded in 1948 by a group of World War II veterans and their families.

 Why we are EET

 Our mission is to cultivate relevant Jewish life through connected community.
 We seek to expand avenues into Torah (Jewish learning and practice), God (all forms of spiritual connection) and the Jewish people (locally and globally) to help one another live lives of meaning.
+We are committed to the safety and vitality of the Jewish people and to a secure and just State of Israel as a home – for all Jews and for all its inhabitants.

 How we are EET